gary-jipp/demo-react-native-testing/README.md

   - other stuff we don't use as much
 - as usual Jest is self asserting
 - can fire events eg: `press`
+- check out query priority

 - avoid using `getByTestId`. `getByRole` is better
 - means we need to add a "role" to our button.
 Should have one anyway!

 https://www.npmjs.com/package/@testing-library/react-native